-Using Custom User Model In Django
+Using Custom User Model In Django¶

 When we start a new project we have to use custom user model in django application.
 Because, django provides basic fields required for the user.
 We may require to add extra fields in the future.
 So, we have to use custom user model.

 To implement the**custom user model in django** application we do not need to rewrite the model from the scratch.
-We can avoid it by inheriting the class AbstractUser from django. we can import it like from django.contrib.auth.models import AbstractUser .
-After writing the custom user model we have to add our custom user model to django project settings.
-We can do this by adding AUTH_USER_MODEL = 'myapp.User' in project/settings.py.
+We can avoid it by inheriting the class AbstractUser

-using custom user model in django
+using custom user model in django¶

 # myapp/models.py